jmejia8/cnn-projects/reports/report4.md

 values.
 It worth noticing that the proposed autoencoder is able to reduce the noise however the recovered images show poor quality in comparison with the original images.
 That is because of JANet-50 compress the data.
-It can be observed in Figure @fig:results2 what happen when the probability noise increases (lost of precision).
+It can be observed in Figure @fig:results2 what happen when the probability noise increases (loss of precision).
 You can find the original images at [github.com/jmejia8/cnn-projects/tree/master/reports/img-ae](https://github.com/jmejia8/cnn-projects/tree/master/reports/img-ae)